IPC-SynapsIs/synapsis-collaborator-1/README.md

 By default, the app will be exposed on port 3000.

 ##Data model and methods:
-The ressource Collaborator only has the following fields : firstName, lastName, matricule, entryDate.
+The ressource Collaborator has the following fields : firstName, lastName, matricule, entryDate.
 Each record is identified by the field id.

+It also contains the following fields:
+* professionalExperiences : array of professionalExperiences, with the following fields : title, dateStart, dateEnd, idProject, description

+*academicBackground : array of academicBackgrounds, with the following fields : title, description

+*academicBackground : array of languages, with the following fields : language, level

+*miscellaneous : array of miscellaneous, with the following fields : title, description

 The app supports all CRUD methods :